 1. Included: The financial accounting database will include certain portions of the Financial Accounting Standard Board (FASB) Original Pronouncements and Current Text.
 The auditing database will include certain portions of the AICPA’s Statements on Auditing Standards (SAS).
 The taxation database will include certain portions of the federal tax code and Publication 230, but not the tax regulations.
-Additional items will be added in 2005.
+Additional items will be added.
 The databases given on the screen include all the research information that is necessary for completion of the case study simulations on the exam.

 C. Calculation Simulations